mosaicnetworks/evm-lite-js/example/compile-deploy.md

 ## Deployment

-Now that we have a function to compile the contract we can now contruct the `Contract` object from `evm-lite-core` and prepare it for deployment.
+Now that we have a function to compile the contract we can now construct the `Contract` object from `evm-lite-core` and prepare it for deployment.

 Create `index.js` in `src` and paste the following